selsamman/proxily/README.md

 > Note:  This project is being actively developped.
 See the road map towards a 1.0 release at the end.
 In the mean time it is subject to change.
 ## Global State Management for React

 Proxily is a simple un-opinionated library for managing state across multiple React components.
 It re-renders components as state data is changed in a fashion identical to the immutable data pattern.
-It does this without any specific requirements on how the state is updated.
+It does this without any specific requirements on how the state is updated organized or annotated and without relying on redux or immutable patterns.
 Core features include:
-* Does not not require redux
-* Support for Typescript, classes and objects as first class citizens.
+* First class support for Typescript, classes and objects
-* Serialization of complex object graphs
+* Serialization of complex object graphs that may use classes
-* Asynchrous semantics through redux-sagas without redux via channels
+* Asynchronous semantics through redux-sagas via channels (redux itself not used)
 ### Call useProxy in a Component
 useProxy will track any changes in state and re-render your component.
 ```javascript